 LOUISIANA-The Louisiana State Penitentiary at Angola has closed the solitary confinement unit Camp J, which resulted in the release of about 400 individuals into general population, according to the Louisiana Department of Corrections (DOC).
-The director of the advocacy organization Promise of Justice Initiative.
-Mercedes Montagnes, described Camp J as "more akin to a dungeon," and explained that it "was used to house individuals who were more in need of mental health treatment than disciplinary action."
+The director of the advocacy organization Promise of Justice Initiative, Mercedes Montagnes, described Camp J as "more akin to a dungeon," and explained that it "was used to house individuals who were more in need of mental health treatment than disciplinary action."
 The closure of Camp J comes after the DOC partnered with the Vera Institute of Justice on the Safe Alternatives to Segregation Initiative aimed at reducing the use of solitary confinement.
 Despite closing the notorious unit, Louisiana continues to hold thousands of individuals in solitary confinement throughout the state.

-OREGON-Disability Rights Oregon (DRO) followed up this year on a report they had released in May 2015, which revealed the Oregon State Penitentiary has been holding about 40 severely mentally ill individuals in solitary confinement at the Behavioral Health Unit.
-After DRO threatened to file a lawsuit, the Oregon Department of Corrections (DOC) began to increase the individuals' time out of their cells but eventually reverted to keeping the individuals in their cells for 23 hours a day.
-The DOC and DRO have come to an agreement that in two years, individuals will be allowed out of their cells for at least 20 hours a week, which means they will still be In the published report, DRO stated new recommendations for the DOC, including an end to solitary confinement for individuals with mental illnesses by December 31, 2019, as well as a significant reduction of the
+OREGON-Disability Rights Oregon (DRO) followed up last year on a report they had released in May 2015, which revealed the Oregon State Penitentiary has been holding about 40 severely mentally ill individuals in solitary confinement at the Behavioral Health Unit.
+After DRO threatened to file a lawsuit, the Oregon Department of Corrections (DOC) began to increase the individuals' time out of their cells but eventually reverted to keeping the individuals in their cells for 23 ly ill people in solitary, since two suihours a day.
+The DOC and DRO have cides have already occurred this year. come to an agreement that in two of their cells for at least 20 hours a week, which means they will still be kept in their cells for 21 hours a day.
+In the published report, DRO stated new recommendations for the DOC, including an end to solitary confinement for individuals with mental illnesses by December 31, 2019, as well as a significant reduction of the use of solitary confinement in general.

 MISSISSIPPI-The American Civil Liberties Union and the Southern Poverty Law Center filed a class action lawsuit in 2013 against the Mississippi Department of Corrections for "barbaric and horrific conditions," failing to provide adequate health care, and imposing solitary confinement at the East Mississippi Correctional Facility, a privately run prison.
 Plaintiffs claim that the prison staff, while aware of health hazards and medical emergencies, continues to allow the conditions to persist.
-In the case's trial this April, the attorneys' closing argument expressed the danger of placing these responsibilities in the hands of private prison corporations.
-The trial has yet to be concluded.
+In the case's trial last April, the attorneys' closing argument expressed the danger of placing these responsibilities in the hands of private prison corporations.
+The judge's ruling has vet to be presented.

-ALABAMA-In February, Federal District Judge Myron Thompson ordered the Alabama Department of Corrections to either remove individuals with serious mental illness from solitary confinement or provide a reason for their placement in solitary.
+ALABAMA-Last February, Federal District Judge Myron Thompson ordered the Alabama Department of Corrections to either remove individuals with serious mental illness from solitary confinement or provide a reason for their placement in solitary.
 Thompson ruled last summer that mental health care in the Alabama prison system was "horrendously," constitutionally "inadequate" and found that individuals with mental illness were held in solitary confinement for long periods of time without treatment.
-The Southern Poverty Law Center and the Alabama Disabilities Advocacy Program filed a lawsuit last year that found 152 individuals with mental illness being held in solitary confinement in the state prison system, and the judge's recent order found 131 still there.
+The Southern Poverty Law Center and the Alabama Disabilities Advocacy Program filed a lawsuit in 2017 that found 152 individuals with mental illness being held in solitary in the state prison system, and the judge's order found 131 still there.
+Lawyers recently called for an "emergency request" to halt the placement of mental-